allenai/bi-att-flow/README.md

 ## 0. Requirements
 #### General
-- Python (developed on 3.5.2.
+- Python (verified on 3.5.2.
 Issues have been reported with Python 2!)
-- unzip
+- unzip, wget (for running `download.sh` only)

 #### Python Packages
 - tensorflow (deep learning library, verified on r0.11)